FlazeFy/MyRide-Laravel/README.md

 1. Provide a way to **store and manage detailed vehicle** data, including brand, type, category, and specifications, enabling smarter tracking and planning.
 2. Allow users to **monitor fuel consumption**, including volume, brand, type, and cost, to help optimize fuel efficiency and budgeting.
 3. Offer a **cross-platform solution (Web, Mobile App, Telegram Bot)** that lets users sync and manage vehicle data seamlessly.
-4. Enable users to **schedule services and cleanings**, with smart reminders to ensure timely maintenance and upkeep.
+4. Enable users to **schedule services and washings**, with smart reminders to ensure timely maintenance and upkeep.
 5. Include tools to **record trip history**, **assign drivers**, and analyze vehicle usage through **dashboards and reports** for better decision-making.

 ## 🔗 Features